KeiLazu/Loading-Screen-Unity/README.md

 --------------
 # What's New:

-- <s>nothing much</s> Initial Commit
+- Using Image to fill the amount as many as the progress do, in circle.......
+- added: percentage text

 --------------
 # Next:

-- Using real Progress Bar or Image
-- Display current percentage
 - my own custom Progress Bar or Image
+- let's try transparent circle and allow scene activation immediately
+- <b>ANDROID IS COMING IN~</b> in different repository, but the logic is still the same

 --------------
 # Reference